 - Add diced carrots and garlic cloves, water sauté about 2-3 minutes more.

-- Add water and tomato chuncks.
+- Add water and tomato chunks.

-- Close lid on Instant Pot and set to manual for 20 minutes.
+- Close lid on Instant Pot and set to Manual for 20 minutes.

 - Using immersion blender, blend until smooth.

 - Put Instant Pot lid back on, turn on Sauté mode and simmer for 30 minutes, stirring occasionally.

 - Serve immediately with pasta and salad or cool completely before storing.